On Arithmetic Progressions of Powers in Cyclotomic Polynomials

-Observe that powers corresponding to positive coefficients of $\Phi_{21}(X)$ are in arithmetic progression, and powers corresponding to negative coefficients of $\Phi_{55}(X)$ are in arithmetic progression.
-The following theorems provide necessary conditions for when these arithmetic progressions appear.
-Let $c_{n,k}$ be the coefficient of $X^k$ in $\Phi_{n}(X)$ and define \begin{thm} Let $n$ be an odd, square-free, composite number.
+Observe that powers corresponding to positive coefficients of $\Phi_{21}(X)$ are in arithmetic progression, and powers corresponding to negative coefficients of $\Phi_{33}(X)$ are in arithmetic progression.
+Our theorems provide necessary conditions for when these arithmetic progressions appear.
+Let $c_{n,k}$ be the coefficient of $X^k$ and define \begin{thm} Let $n$ be an odd, square-free, composite number.
 Write $n = p_1p_2\cdots p_t$, where $p_1<p_2<\cdots<p_t$.
-Then the following hold. \begin{itemize} \item [(i)] If $t$ is odd, $S_n^+$ is not in arithmetic progression. \item [(ii)] If $t$ is even and $S_n^+$ is in arithmetic progression, then $p_2 = mp_1 + 1$ for some $m\in\mathbb{N}$. \end{itemize} \end{thm} \begin{thm} Let $n$ be an odd, square-free, composite number.
+Then the following hold. \begin{enumerate} \item[(i)] If $t$ is odd, then $S_n^+$ is not in arithmetic progression. \item[(ii)] If $t$ is even and $S_n^+$ is in arithmetic progression, then $p_2 \equiv 1\Mod p_1$. \end{enumerate} \end{thm} \begin{thm} Let $n$ be an odd, square-free, composite number.
 Write $n = p_1p_2\cdots p_t$, where $p_1<p_2<\cdots<p_t$.
-Then the following hold. \begin{itemize} \item [(i)] If $t$ is odd and $S_n^-$ is in arithmetic progression, then $t=2$ and $3(p_1+p_2-1)\ge p_1p_2$. \item [(ii)] If $t$ is even and $S_n^-$ is in arithmetic progression, then $p_2 = mp_1 - 1$ for some $m\in \mathbb{N}$. \end{itemize} \end{thm} We have the two following corollaries. \begin{cor} Let $n$ be an odd, square-free, composite number.
+Then the following hold. \begin{enumerate} \item [(i)] If $t$ is odd, then $S_n^-$ is not in arithmetic progression. \item [(ii)] If $t$ is even and $S_n^-$ is in arithmetic progression, then $p_2 \equiv -1\Mod p_1$. \end{enumerate} \end{thm} We have the following two corollaries. \begin{cor} Let $n$ be an odd, square-free, composite number.
 Then $S_n^-$ and $S_n^+$ are not simultaneously in arithmetic progression. \end{cor} \begin{proof} Write $n = p_1p_2\cdots p_t$, where $p_1<p_2<\cdots<p_t$.
 If $t$ is odd, Theorem \ref{S+} says that $S_n^+$ is not in arithmetic progression.
 Suppose that $t$ is even and that both $S^+_{n}$ and $S^-_{n}$ are in arithmetic progression.